rosscg/crisis-data/README.md

 The build uses a fork of Tweepy which allows multiple tokens to be used.

-Note: Excluding Tweets containing the term 'pray' is hard-coded to reduce unnecessary content (as the original application involved disaster events).

 ------------
 ### Local installation (Mac):
 * Install python3.